HOW WE CUT OUR CARBON FOOTPRINT IN HALF

-- We changed all the lightbulbs in the house to LED lights – every last one of them – even the Christmas lights, the stove lights, the fan lights and the backyard café lights.
+This is what took the most time.
+We changed all the lightbulbs in the house to LED lights – every last one of them – even the Christmas lights, the stove lights, the fan lights and the backyard café lights.
 I had resisted this for some time, because I liked the look of halogen light.
 Then I found I could order lights in different temperature spectrums, so we were able to get lights that were 3500 K, which gave off a beautiful, natural light.
 We ordered all the bulbs online to save driving around searching for the right bulb.
-This is what took the most time, but we got it done in a day and they paid for themselves in a few months from the savings on electricity.
+It took most of the day figuring out which bulbs to order, but we got it done in a day and they paid for themselves in a few months from the savings on electricity.

 We checked the whole house for things that were using energy.
 We unplugged things we weren’t using, in case they were using electricity even when off (the extra tv, the old stereo).
 Then we got rid of some things that were outdated and we didn’t need (the landline phone with it’s WIFI connector and it’s tower, the old turntable and speakers, and the unused devices hooked to the tv that I am not sure even what they are anymore).